AJason36/IF3210-2024-Unity---Cosmic-Wars/README.md

 ## General Information
 ### Background
-After Lex Starwalker lost his father, he set out to find him.
-As he prepared to leave Tatooine, his planet was attacked by zombie puppet monsters.
+Zombie Puppet is invading the universe.
+As the cosmic police office, Lex Starwalker, has duties to kill them all and save all planet.
 He journeyed through Kashyyyk and finally reached the Coruscant (Extinct Star).
-There, he faced the final boss, Hellephant, and rescued his father.
+There, he faced the final boss, Hellephant.
+Help Lex to save the universe!

 ### Objective
 1. Understand the basic principles of programming in Unity